Sitting Down, Slowing Down

 Moser says, “We discovered we both like to order three or four things and just pass them around the table.”

 “Let’s stop, let’s sit down, and let’s eat,” Maides says.
-“We’re going from surviving
+“We’re going from surviving to enjoying.”

 That idea of not just eating, but communal dining, inspired Market House.
 The seasonal menu contains eight passable small plates and five shared sides, along with soups, a salad, and six larger entree-sized plates.